-The many duties of a chef include hiring, training and supervising food-preparation staff, creating original dishes, determining portion sizes and writing menus.
-With experience and perhaps a 2- or 4-year college degree in culinary arts, a chef may find work in restaurants, hotels, cruise ships, specialty food stores or private homes, among other locations.
+The various responsibilities of a chef include hiring, training and supervising food-preparation staff, crafting original dishes, determining portion sizes, and writing menus.
+With enough experience and a preferable two-to-four year college degree in culinary arts, a chef may find work in a variety of places, including: restaurants, hotels, cruise ships, specialty food stores, and private homes.
+Business, communication, organization, and leadership skills, as well as dexterity, creativity, and stamina are imperative for this career.
+Being a chef is highly demanding, but highly rewarding for someone who is devoted and passionate about cooking.

 Source: *U.S. Bureau of Labor Statistics